PercyLanda/Iris-Data-Set-Project/README.md

 <br>
 <br>

-As you will see by the output below, it includes:
+As per the script above, it includes:
-- An overview of the data i.e. how much is in the set in terms of colums and rows
+- An overview of the data i.e. how much is in the set in terms of colums and rows.
-- The beginning of the data, it is worth noting that you can select the number of lines of data you want it to output
+- The beginning of the data, it is worth noting that you can select the number of lines of data you want it to output.
-- A table of statistics for the data e.g. mean, min, max
+- A table of statistics for the data e.g. mean, min, max.
 - The distribution of data in terms of 'class' - I am aware that it is well known that this particular data set has 3 classes and 50 samples for each but I felt this script would be worthwhile including to show the calculations.

-- A script requesting random values of the data set to be outputted
+- A script requesting random values of the data set to be outputted.
-- Another script requesting random value but this script has limiters set for the outputs
+- Another script requesting random value but this script has limiters set for the outputs.
 <br>

 <p align="left">